shikokuchuo/shikokuchuo.github.io/README.md

 https://shikokuchuo.net/

-Advanced R technologies
+Open source R tools

 --

-*All content copyright (C) 2021-2024 The creators of shikokuchuo.net.
+*All content copyright (C) 2021-2025 The creators of shikokuchuo.net.
 All rights reserved.*